 - Taxable turnover (i) exceeds €15.600 over the consecutive past twelve months or, (ii) is expected to exceed €15.600 over the next 30 days.
-Taxable turnover includes services received from providers resident outside Cyprus subject to the reverse charge mechanism. - Intra-community acquisitions of goods exceed €10.251,61 during any calendar year. - Supplying services subject to the reverse charge mechanism to a taxable person VAT registered and established in another Member State, with no threshold applicable. - Distance sales of goods by a supplier VAT registered and resident in another Member State made to individuals resident in Cyprus exceed €35.000 per calendar year.
+Taxable turnover includes services received from providers resident outside Cyprus subject to the reverse charge mechanism. - Intra-community acquisitions of goods exceed €10.251,61 during any calendar year. - Supplying services subject to the reverse charge mechanism to a taxable person VAT registered and established in another Member State, with no threshold applicable. - Distance sales of goods by a supplier VAT registered and resident in another Member State made to individuals resident in Cyprus with a threshold of €35.000 per calendar year. - Voluntary registration is allowed when engaged in taxable transactions but do not exceed the registration threshold.